timvisee/prs/README.md

 # prs

-> A fast, secure & convenient password manager using GPG and git for
+> A secure, fast & convenient password manager using GPG and git for
 > synchronisation.

-`prs` is a fast, secure and convenient password manager for the terminal.
+`prs` is a secure, fast and convenient password manager for the terminal.
 It features [GPG][gpg] to securely store your details and integrates [`git`][git] for automatic synchronisation between multiple machines.
 It also features a built-in password generator, recipient management, history tracking, rollbacks, housekeeping utilities and more.

-`prs` is heavily inspired by [`pass`][pass] and uses the same file structure with some additions. `pr` therefore works together with `pass` and all other compatible clients, extensions and migration scripts.
+`prs` is heavily inspired by [`pass`][pass] and uses the same file structure with some additions. `prs` therefore works alongside with `pass` and all other compatible clients, extensions and migration scripts.

 - [Features](#features)